luau-lang/luau/rfcs/lower-bounds-calculation.md

 We need a solution here.

 To resolve this, let's first examine the type of `double`.
-It is tempting to type `double` as `(number) -> number` and call it a day, but, if we read the definition of the Lua language, we're being somewhat hasty when we do that.
+It is tempting to type `double : (number) -> number` and call it a day, but, if we read the definition of the Lua language, we're being somewhat hasty when we do that.
 We can pass _as many extra arguments as we want, of any type_ to this function.
-We could therefore instead decide to type it as `(number, any...) -> number`.
+All save the first are ignored.
+We could therefore instead decide to type `double : (number, any...) -> number`.

 So, we propose subtyping rules for type packs: